 - an advanced OWC with significant efficiency improvements over the current UniWave200

 - the detailed design of the next generation cost effective UniWave structure; and

 - design and incorporate an electrical system that is more efficient and cost effective at scale.
-(An energy storage module is planned to be installed in the King Island unit.)
+An energy storage module has installed in the King Island unit.